soumyadipdas37/finescoop.github.io/source/_posts/police_task_force_begins_hunt_for_sniper_suspect_tied_to_22_car_shootings_in_two_weeks.md

 categories: [latest, world]
 featured: true
 ---

-•       Police are pursuing a male sniper suspect for nearly two dozen cars

-shootings in Michigan that began October 16

-•       More than 100 local officers, sheriff's deputies, state troopers and

-federal agents are involved in the investigation

-•       Investigators and state police are pulling over local drivers and

-questioning them for details

-By Daily Mail Reporter

- Published:  21:39, 31 October 2012   |  Updated:  05:27, 9 May 2013

 Police are hunting a sniper in Michigan tied to 22 car shootings in two weeks, which have caused one injury so far.

 A task force of investigators has started questioning drivers in four Michigan counties in hopes of catching a man suspected of shooting at other highway motorists head-on.
 Police investigators are searching for anything out of the norm during their traffic stops in Oakland, Livingston, Ingham and Shiawassee counties.